How to Beat Holiday Stress

 Like many people, you look forward to the holidays.
 The cozy, warm feelings of friends and family coupled with the holiday decor around the house leave you feeling terrific.

-Yet, the holidays can also cause great turmoil and added stress.
-With so much time spent running from store to store to find the perfect gift or from party to party can be exhausting and lead to illness.
+Yet, the holidays can also cause great turmoil and added stress, especially this year when things might look a lot different.
+With so much time spent trying to find the perfect gift or trying to figure out how to be with family and friends safely in 2020 may be exhausting and lead to illness.